 Use our comparisons to check what deals you could get and how much they cost.
 Find a joint mortgage designed for you both if you're:

 Joint mortgages are usually taken out by couples.
 They are available to married couples, unmarried couples and civil partners.
+However, there are other people you can buy a home with including friends or family members, or a business partner who wants to invest in property with you.

 Most joint mortgages are taken out by two people, but some lenders will allow up to four people to buy together.
 This guide explains the benefits and risks of buying a house with friends or family.